frankiethull/ggpal2/README.md

 <!-- badges: end -->

 The purpose of {ggpal2} is to have an LLM assistant specifically for ggplot2.
-This is an extension of the {pal} library which uses {elmer}.
+This is an extension of the {chores} library which uses {ellmer}.
 This way you can specify which LLM you would like to use for this task.

 ggpal2 currently has one pal called “ggplot2”.
-The {pal} is a **replacement** assistant, meaning you highlight code or text and the pal should be able to replace with a ggplot2.
+The {chores} is a **replacement** assistant, meaning you highlight code or text and the pal should be able to replace with a ggplot2.